kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 For those new to this idea: local-first applications are a way of building software that allows both real-time collaboration (think Google Docs) and offline working (think Git).
 They work by storing the user's data locally, on their own device, and syncing it with collaborators in the background.
 You can read more about the motivation for local-first software [in our essay](https://inkandswitch.com/local-first/), or watch a [talk introducing the idea](https://www.youtube.com/watch?v=PHz17gwiOc8).

 A challenge in local-first software is how to merge edits that were made independently on different devices, and [CRDTs](https://crdt.tech/) were developed to solve this problem.
-Automerge is a CRDT implementation, and it is fairly mature now.
+Automerge is a fairly mature CRDT implementation.
 In fact, we wrote this blog post using it!
-The data structure is quite low-level though, and Automerge-Core has no opinion about how networking or storage should be done.
-Often, the first thing developers would ask us after discovering Automerge was how to connect it into an actual application.
+The API is quite low-level though, and Automerge-Core has no opinion about how networking or storage should be done.
+Often, the first thing developers ask after discovering Automerge was how to connect it into an actual application.

-Our new library, `automerge-repo`, extends the collaboration engine of Automerge-Core with networking and storage adapters, and it also provides integrations with React and other UI frameworks.
-This means you can get to building your app straight away without without solving all the little problems like how to send binary data over a WebSocket, how often to send synchronization messages, what network format to use, or how to store data in places like the browser's IndexedDB or on the filesystem.
+Our new library, `automerge-repo`, extends the collaboration engine of Automerge-Core with networking and storage adapters, and provides integrations with React and other UI frameworks.
+You can get to building your app straight away by taking advantage of default implementations that solve common problems such as how to send binary data over a WebSocket, how often to send synchronization messages, what network format to use, or how to store data in places like the browser's IndexedDB or on the filesystem.

-If you've been intimidated by the idea of integrating Automerge into your application because of all the extra busywork involved, this library is for you.
+If you've been intimidated by the effort of integrating Automerge into your application because of these choices, this library is for you.
 Now you can simply create a repo, point it to a sync server, and get to work on your app.

 ## `automerge-repo`: a simple example

 Let's start by taking a look at a simple example of how `automerge-repo` works.
-To begin, we create and configure a repository for Automerge documents.
+To begin, create and configure a repository for Automerge documents.

 ```
 const repo = new Repo({